aykp-99/Ayushi-Kapoor-cloudcode-qa-test-july-2024/README.md

 - **Follow the instructions to unlock Jenkins, using the password from C:\Program Files (x86)\Jenkins\secrets\initialAdminPassword.**

 ### Try running this command in your terminal to run and check the jenkins is installed or not.

 ```sh
 java -jar "C:/Program Files/Jenkins/Jenkins.war" --version

 ```
 ### Now to start the jenkins dashboard run this command in terminal

 ```sh
 java -jar "C:/Program Files/Jenkins/Jenkins.war" --httpPort=9090
 ```
 ### Visit localhost:9090 to make sure the app run successfully
-- **Create Pipeline**: At Jenkins’s dashboard page, Click New Item, then fill pipeline name you’d want In section Build Trigger, there are several option for trigger Jenkins pipeline. for this, let’s choose Poll SCM. in the text-box write for schedule H/5 * * * *. with this configuration, Jenkins will check the repository every 5 minutes.
+- **Create Pipeline**: At Jenkins’s dashboard page, Click New Item, then fill pipeline name you’d want
+- In section Build Trigger, there are several option for trigger Jenkins pipeline. for this, let’s choose Poll SCM. in the text-box write for schedule H/5 * * * *. with this configuration, Jenkins will check the repository every 5 minutes.
 Scroll down, in section Definition, choose option Pipeline script from SCM. this option will instruct Jenkins to create Pipeline from Source Control Management
 At coloumn SCM, checklist Git
  Fill URL Repository with URL from your github directory & save.
 From the pipeline, we can see there are 3 stages : Build image, Push Docker hub and Deploy to server.

-Furthermore about Jenkinsfile, you can read from this article

 2. The job will start and do every step in stages.
 If success, it will have check mark